 Our sequence of three workshops was developed in a New York prison in the 1970s, when a group of inmates sought to address the violence of young offenders.
 The inmates collaborated with community volunteers to create the first AVP workshop.

 Annually, AVP-NNM conducts 22 prison workshops and one or more for community groups.
-The three prisons presently served are Western New Mexico Correctional Facility in Grants, NM (women's facility), Springer Correctional Center in Springer, NM (women's facility), and the Penitentiary of New Mexico (for men) in Santa Fe.
+The three prisons presently served are Western New Mexico Correctional Facility in Grants, NM (women's facility), Springer Women’s Facility in Springer, NM, and the Penitentiary of New Mexico (for men) in Santa Fe.

 How we do this

 All AVP workshops are experiential — we learn best by doing, not from lectures.

 Workshop participants call upon past experience of resolving conflict without violence as a first step in committing to peaceful interpersonal relationships.

 Sharing experiences in a safe, supportive group creates a community dedicated to peace — even inside a prison.

 Our prison workshops are in high demand, because they focus on cooperation, self-awareness, empathy, and self-esteem at the same time as they teach problem-solving tools.